 The APU Career Office is dedicated to offering support and guidance for you to build your individual career path after graduation.
-Many resources are available for strengthening your resumes or even learning more about what you need to prepare to enter the company/organization of your dreams.
+Many resources are available for strengthening your resumes or even learning more about what you need to prepare to enter the company/organization you wish to.
 There are numerous events, such as workshops, networking events, and company seminars, that are conducted throughout the year at APU, so while you are attending classes, think about your career plans and keep yourself informed by attending these events.
 These events are usually announced through Campusmate Web and Campus Terminal, so make a habit of checking them regularly so you do not miss out on an event that may define your future career!

 For those considering working in Japan, there is a unique schedule and process that you need to be aware of to be able to apply and successfully receive a job offer from companies in Japan.
 Particularly for international students, there are obstacles that you need to overcome, such as learning Japanese and understanding Japan's working culture.
-If your careers are destined elsewhere, such as working in international organizations, working back home or overseas, etc., the Career Office provides individual consultations to help you make those dreams a reality.
+If your careers are destined elsewhere, such as working in international organizations, working back home or overseas, etc., the Career Office provides individual consultations, such as resume feedback and mock interviews, to help you succeed in your career building activities.
 It is never too early to start planning out your future career, so make good use of the services and resources available to you now!